Kings Mountain State Park

 Lake Crawford formed the focal point of the day use area of the park.
 This was an area where local workers could enjoy their free time having picnics, swimming, or just relaxing on the shore.

 The lake formed shortly after the completion of the dam in 1937.
-The stones of the dam are laid out in a stair-step configuration allowing water to overflow from the lake with the appearance of a waterfall.
+The stones of the dam are laid out in a stair-step configuration allowing water to overflow from the lake like a waterfall.

 The Lake Crawford area was completed in 1939 when the swimming platform and bathhouse were built.
 Set on the side of a hill, the bathhouse features impressive stone work all along the outside.
 From a 6 foot tall retaining wall to large stone steps leading down to the bathhouse and then on the other side down to the lake.
 Flowerbeds were planted around the bathhouse featuring native species.